 Summary of Benefits

-The City of Owasso extends a full range of benefits to its regular, full-time employees in order to attract qualified candidates for employment, promote a general sense of health and well-being, and to ensure quality of life for our employees.
-The list below reflects the City of Owasso's core benefits and other voluntary benefits available to employees upon hire.
+The City of Owasso extends a full range of benefits to its regular, full-time employees in order to attract qualified candidates for employment, promote a general sense of health and well-being, and to ensure the quality of life for our employees.
+The list below reflects the City of Owasso’s core benefits and other voluntary benefits available to employees upon hire.
 The contents of this website do not represent a contract for benefits or a guarantee of continuation of specified coverages.

 Regular, full-time employees are eligible for the following benefits

 - Paid Leave

 - Pre-Tax Section 125 Cafeteria Plan

 - Retirement and Pension Plans

 Retirement & Pension Plans

 |Civilian||Oklahoma Municipal Retirement Fund||4.26% of all eligible earnings, pre-tax||Based on an annual actuarial study||After 5 years of service||Age 65 with 5 years of service or age 62 with 30 years of service|